kaisenlinux/manpages-dev/category/SystemSecurity/Htop.md

             Currently unsupported (always displays '-').

 EXTERNAL LIBRARIES
        While htop depends on most of the libraries it uses at build time there are two noteworthy exceptions to this rule.
-These exceptions both relate to data dis‐ played in meters displayed in the header of htop and were intentionally created as optional runtime dependencies instead.
-These exceptions are described be‐
+These exceptions both relate to data displayed in  meters  displayed in the header of htop and were intentionally created as optional runtime dependencies instead.
+These exceptions are described below:
-       low:

        libsystemd
               The  bindings  for libsystemd are used in the SystemD meter to determine the number of active services and the overall system state.
-Looking for the functions to determine these information at runtime allows for builds to support these meters without forcing the package manager to install these li‐ braries on systems that otherwise don't use systemd.
+Looking for the functions to determine these information at runtime allows for builds to support these meters without forcing the package manager to install these libraries on systems that otherwise don't use systemd.

               Summary: no build time dependency, optional runtime dependency on libsystemd via dynamic loading, with systemctl(1) fallback.

        libsensors
               The bindings for libsensors are used for the CPU temperature readings in the CPU usage meters if displaying the temperature is enabled through the setup  screen.
-In order for htop to show these temperatures correctly though, a proper configuration of  libsensors  through  its  usual  configuration files  is  assumed  and  that  all CPU cores correspond to temperature sensors from the coretemp driver with core 0 corresponding to a sensor labelled
+In  order  for htop to show these temperatures correctly though, a proper configuration of libsensors through its usual configuration files is assumed and that all CPU cores correspond to tem‐ perature sensors from the coretemp driver with core 0 corresponding to a sensor labelled "Core 0".
-              "Core 0".
 The package temperature may be given as "Package id 0".
-If missing it is inferred as the maximum value from the available per-core readings.
+If missing it  is  in‐ ferred as the maximum value from the available per-core readings.

               Summary: build time dependency on libsensors(3) C header files, optional runtime dependency on libsensors(3) via dynamic loading.

 CONFIG FILE
        By default htop reads its configuration from the XDG-compliant path ~/.config/htop/htoprc.
 The configuration file is overwritten by htop's in-program Setup configuration, so it should not be hand-edited.
 If no user configuration exists htop tries to read the system-wide configuration from /etc/htoprc and as a last resort, falls back to its hard coded defaults.

-       You may override the location of the configuration file using the $HTOPRC environment variable (so you can have multiple  configurations  for  different  ma‐ chines that share the same home directory, for example).
+       You may override the location of the configuration file using the $HTOPRC environment variable (so you can have multiple configurations for different machines that share the same  home directory, for example).

 MEMORY SIZES
        Memory sizes in htop are displayed in a human-readable form.
 Sizes are printed in powers of 1024. (e.g., 1023M = 1072693248 Bytes)